 St. Matthius Church Trail [PRIVATE PROPERTY] is a 4.8 mile lightly trafficked loop trail located near Shreveport, Louisiana that features a great forest setting and is rated as moderate.
-The trail is primarily used for hiking, walking, and mountain biking and is accessible from January until November.
+The trail is primarily used for hiking, walking, and mountain biking and is best used from January until November.
 Dogs are also able to use this trail.

 PLEASE NOTE: this trail is on private land and the bank that owns the property has stated that anyone found on the trails will be trespassing and violating the law.